Chart Color Schemes

 AreaSearch analysis of employment trends sees Margaret River performing better than 90% of local markets assessed across Australia

-Conversely, agriculture, forestry & fishing is under-represented at 4.1% compared to Rest of WA's 9.3%.
-Many residents commute elsewhere for work based on Census working population data.
-In the year to September 2025, employment levels increased by 6.5%, and labour force grew by 6.3%, reducing the unemployment rate by 0.2 percentage points.
-National employment forecasts from May-25 suggest a potential future demand within Margaret River.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with differing growth rates between industry sectors.
-Applying these projections to Margaret River's employment mix suggests local employment should increase by 5.5% over five years and 12.0% over ten years.
+Based on AreaSearch analysis of SALM and ABS data, during the year to December 2025, employment levels increased by 5.5% and the labour force increased by 5.3%, causing the unemployment rate to fall by 0.1 percentage points.
+By comparison, Regional WA recorded employment growth of 1.0%, labour force growth of 1.4%, with unemployment rising 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Margaret River.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Margaret River's employment mix suggests local employment should increase by 5.5% over five years and 12.0% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment